observingpizzapunch/observingpizzapunch/README.md

 hi im josh(ua) hehim/any mixed 6teen boy

 byi: iwc... im shy.
-ALMOST always offtab or asleep. w2i!
+ALMOST always offtab or asleep.. or just busy. w2i!

 i like pizzapunch but not exclusive to it.. ok? other ships can int.. ok?